Lane Kenworthy, The Good Society

 OUR GOVERNMENT TAXES AND SPENDS LESS THAN MOST

 There are various ways to measure the size of government, but a common one is according to the share of the economy (the GDP) that passes through the government.
-As figure 16 shows, by the standards of the world’s rich nations that share is relatively low in the United States.
+By the standards of the world’s rich nations, that share is relatively low in the United States.

 WE’RE THE MOST RELIGIOUS